hpmsxjtu/PHASE/README.md

         Count the time in the main function in the Run.x10 file and set the relevant parameters in the Setting.x10 file.。

+## NOTE

+We have released version 2.0, please see Demo_PredatorPrey and Demo_GameOfLife.